Samuel A. Adams: Westmoreland v. CBS

 [The officers] had known at the time that General Westmoreland's insistence on an O/B total of no more than 300,000 was an artificial position dictated by political considerations, and that the true number of enemy forces had almost certainly been much higher.

-After an 18-week trial, while the jury was beginning their deliberation, the parties negotiated and reached agreement.
+The trial had been going on for eighteen weeks, and was approaching its end, when the parties negotiated and reached agreement.
 Evidently it was testimony "by his former chief of military intelligence" in Vietnam, which agreed more with Adams, that convinced Westmoreland to settle.
 The General received no money, but in a public statement each side expressed respect for the other.

 The lawsuit ended in February 1985.
 In May 1993, Westmoreland appeared on NBC's The Today Show.
 He discussed the Vietnam War in 1967–68, and opined that the true calamity of the Tet Offensive was its surprise, because the public did not know the VC's real strength.
 "And if I had to do it over again, I would have called a press conference and made known to the media the intelligence we had."